 Scholarship applications may be done online for scholarships awarded by the General Board of Higher Education and Ministry located in Nashville.
 More information on the GBHEM scholarships and other UM Scholarships can be found here.
 The link will also provide information about a low interest UM Loan, "Five for Five," which will allow UM students to borrow up to $5,000 annually at low interest.
 Unlike scholarships, the loans will need to be repaid.

 Update from the General Board of Higher Education and Ministry: Visit this link for additional information and application details: https://www.gbhem.org/loans-and-scholarships.
-Scholarships for Fall 2017 will open Jan.
-3, 2017 and will remain open until March 1, 2017.
+Scholarships for Fall terms open the preceding January and remain open until March 1 preceding the fall term.
 Apply early as funds are limited.

 Scholarship applications may also be done online for scholarships awarded by the United Methodist Higher Education Foundation (UMHEF), which is also headquartered in Nashville.
 To apply for a scholarship from the UMHEF, please visit http://umhef.org/.